Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_4_plan.md

 # Week 2, Day 4: Thursday, July 20
 ## Synopsis

-Week 2, Day 4 concentrates on ...
+Week 2, Day 4 concentrates on text analytics and collation.

 ## Outcome goals
 * Grasping the concept of modelling text as trees and graphs Understanding annotation as a form of adding layers to text Varieties of layered editions
-* Deeper discussion of the alignment step in the GM An awareness of computation to understand that we do near-matching late (in the pipeline) for reasons of efficiency
+* Deeper discussion of the alignment step in the GM
+* An awareness of computation to understand that we do near-matching late (in the pipeline) for reasons of efficiency
 ## Legend

 * **Presentation:** by instructors